 The definition of "Babylon" in the dictionary is: "1.
 An ancient city on the Euphrates River: capital of Babylonia and later of the Chaldean empire.
 2. Any city regarded as a place of excessive luxury and wickedness."

 Those are good definitions, because "Babylon" was indeed an ancient city, but it is also the symbol of what many cities have been in the world ever since, some of which have been worse than others.

-That is consistent with what is written in the book of Daniel, which says that "Babylon" would eventually become in many "pieces," but will be replaced by a new "kingdom" of God that will embrace all nations and "shall last forever."
-And that is the kingdom John wrote about in the Christian book of Revelation, which "will last forever."
+That is consistent with what is written in the book of Daniel, which says that "Babylon" would eventually become "broken in many pieces."
+But it will be replaced by a new "kingdom" of God that will embrace all nations and "shall last forever."
+And that is the "kingdom" John wrote about in the Christian book of Revelation, which "will last forever."

 However, the "fall" of Babylon will not be as many Christians believe it will be, and what is written in the book of Daniel gives us some important clues about that.

 Daniel was a seer and chief adviser to the court of a king of ancient Babylon, King Nebuchednezzar, who asked Daniel to interpret a dream that the king had.
 And it turned out that the dream represented a symbolic pattern and sequence of imperial rulership from that time right up to our time.

 Before he interpreted the king’s dream, Daniel described it, and this is the gist of it: "There was an image with a head of fine gold; his breast and his arms of silver, his belly and his thighs of brass, his legs of iron, his feet part of iron and part of clay.
 A stone struck the image upon his feet that were of iron and clay, and broke them to pieces. ...
 And the stone that smote the image became a great mountain, and filled the whole earth."
 (Daniel 2:32-35)